UtrechtUniversity/yoda/docs/administration/installing-metadata-schemas.md

 **emptylandingpage.xsl**
   A stylesheet to convert a combi.xml into a empty landingpage html file

 You can install this set with the `tools/install-metadata-schema.r` script.
-This script accepts four parameters: resc, src, default and update.
+This script accepts five parameters: resc, src, schema, category and update.

 Parameter  | Default value                                   | Description